 What is Vehicle Dynamics Control?

 Standard on every Subaru, ABS keeps your wheels spinning during braking.
-During braking, you want your wheels to slow--not stop.
+You want your wheels to slow--but not stop.
 If the car is moving but the wheels aren't, you can no longer control the car...you just skid.
 ABS works with a sensor at each wheel that monitors rotation.
 If the wheel is about to lock up, the sensor sends a message to your car's hydraulic pump to release and then reapply the pressure.

 What is the Subaru Brake Override System?

 Standard on every 2013 and later Subaru, the BOS reduces the likelihood of unintended acceleration.
 If you press the gas pedal and the brake pedal at the same time, your Subaru will cut engine power so the brake pedal will win the contest.

 This Planet Lunar Car was rolled in an accident.